VarsityPlug0/CapitalXbot/DEPLOYMENT_SUMMARY.md

 - Prevents 409 conflict errors by ensuring only one bot instance runs
 - Binds to Render's required PORT environment variable
 - Provides monitoring endpoints for service health

+The [main.py](file:///c:\Users\money\HustleProjects\BevanTheDev\Telegrambot\main.py) script automatically detects when it's running on Render and uses the health check approach, so you can use `python main.py` as the start command.

 ## Important Considerations